Kings and Kernels in Semicomplete Compositions: Introduction

 In this paper, we continue the research of digraph compositions and focus on the topics of kings and kernels in semicomplete compositions.
-In Section~\ref{sec:king}, kings are discussed.
+In Section~\ref{sec:king}, the existence of $k$-kings are discussed.
 We first give characterizations of all digraph compositions with a $k$-king and digraph compositions all of whose vertices are $k$-kings, respectively, where $k\geq 2$ is an integer (Theorem~\ref{thma}).
 When $T$ is semicomplete, we first give a sufficient condition to guarantee that $Q$ has at least two 3-kings.
 In particular, every strong semicomplete composition has at least two 3-kings (Theorem~\ref{thmd}).
-The adjacency between 3-kings and non-kings in a strong semicomplete composition is also studied (Theorem~\ref{thmc}).
-For a semicomplete composition $Q$, if there exists a semicomplete composition $Q'$ which contains $Q$ as an induced subdigraph such that the set of all 3-kings of $Q'$ is precisely $V(Q)$, then we say $Q$ can be {\em established}.
+The adjacency between 3-kings and non-kings in a strong semicomplete composition is also studied (Lemma~\ref{thmc}).
+In this paper, for a semicomplete composition $Q$, we give a sufficient condition under which there exists a semicomplete composition $Q'$ which contains $Q$ as an induced subdigraph such that the set of all 3-kings of $Q'$ is precisely $V(Q)$ (Theorem~\ref{thme}).
 Similar problems for tournaments and quasi-transitive digraphs have been studied in \cite{Bang-Jensen-Huang2, Huang-Li, Reid}.
-In this paper, we give a sufficient condition under which a strong semicomplete composition can be established (Theorem~\ref{thme}).
 In the end of this section, we discuss the minimum number of 4-kings in a strong semicomplete composition (Theorem~\ref{thmf}).